OceanBase logo

 [{bind /data_dir /data true rprivate}]

 The /data_dir directory on the host corresponds to the /data directory in the container.
-When you start the OAT V4.3.2 container in Step 5, you must keep /data_dir unchanged.
+When starting OAT V4.3.2 in Step 5, ensure that /data_dir remains consistent.

 4. Stop and delete the OAT V3.2 container.